iankorf/blast-primer/README.md

 The `out` file contains two alignments, `random-1` aligned to `random-1` and `random-1` aligned to `random-2`.
 It should be no surprise that when `random-1` is aligned to itself, that it matches perfectly along its entire length with a score of 100.
-But what about the other?
+But what about the other alignment 1 vs 2?

 ```
 random-1           6 TAGACATATAGGCTCACACGGG-TTT-GGGCTGCCGA--T-AT-CCGGTA     49